I hate being sick. Your entire day and week are just horrible and ruined. You feel and look like junk!

 - Black Elderberry

-These herbs can help accelerate the healing process and can typically shorten cold and flu.
+These herbs can help accelerate the healing process and can typically shorten the cold and flu.

 3 Drink Lots of Water